sei-curiosity/week04day01-Ruby/README.md

 #### Readability

-Ruby is hyper readable, the lack of `;`, `()`, keywords like `var`, `return`, `function` mean that your semantic naming of methods and variables combined with the semantic nature of the core library methods result in code that feels more like English than a programming language.
+Ruby is hyper readable, the lack of `;`, `()`, keywords like `let`, `return`, `function` mean that your semantic naming of methods and variables combined with the semantic nature of the core library methods result in code that feels more like English than a programming language.

 ![](images/pair.jpg)